 The Jeepers Jamboree is considered the oldest, toughest and largest organized event of this type in the world.

 The official Jeepers Jamboree happens at only one place and that is on the Rubicon Trail over the Sierra Nevada Mountain Range.
-Don't be fooled by others claiming 50 years of Jamborees.
-Jeepers Jamboree will celebrate its 67th Annual in 2019 and is the "Granddaddy" of all 4-wheel events.
+Don't be fooled by others claiming 70 years of Jamborees.
+Jeepers Jamboree celebrated its 70th Anniversary in 2022 and is the "Granddaddy" of all 4-wheel events.

 The Trip and the Route: The world-famous Jeepers Jamboree starts at the Sierra Nevada foothill town of Georgetown, California.
 Vehicles go east over approximately 45 miles of paved road to Loon Lake.
 After crossing the second dam at Loon Lake, your 4-wheel adventure begins.
 It's time to put your vehicle in 4-wheel drive, air down the tires and start the most grueling 17 miles of off-roading you'll ever experience.

 The Jeepers Jamboree started in 1952 as a way to help increase the economy in the Georgetown Divide area.
 A small group of local men came up with the idea of having a Jamboree to bring people into the area and have fun at the same time.
 These local men spent time devising the perfect route and trip itinerary.
-They crossed the Rubicon River to the Rubicon Valley, which was a lush green meadow with a perfect camping area.
+They crossed the Rubicon River to the Rubicon Valiey, which was a lush green meadow with a perfect camping area.
 In the middle of the meadow were the remnants of the old Rubicon Hotel to add a bit of history to the camping area.
-To get backing for the trip it was presented to the Georgetown Rotary Club and the Georgetown Rifle and Pistol Club.
+To get backing for the trip, it was presented to the Georgetown Rotary Club and the Georgetown Rifle and Pistol Club.
 They were thrilled with the idea of reviving the economy and helped back the trip.
 The first trip had 55 vehicles and 155 people in the summer of 1953.
 By the third year the trip was a huge success.
-The trip has been a big success every year since then.
-They added talent to the trip, bringing in spectacular entertainment to help make the participants dance and leave their worries behind.
-They even hauled in a piano from Lake Tahoe for musical entertainment.
+The trip has been a big success every year since.
+They added talent to the trip, bringing in live entertainment so the participants could dance, and leave their worries behind.
+They even hauled in a Grand Piano from Lake Tahoe for musical entertainment during dinner.

 At Rubicon Springs the pampering begins.
-The Jeepers are wined, dined and entertained in high sierra style.
+The Jeepers are wined, dined and entertained in High Sierra style.
 The activities are many.
-This is the time to just plain relax and be waited on.
-It's a completely catered trip, we'll even do the dishes.
-At night there's a raffle drawing with exciting prizes to win from our numerous sponsors followed by entertainment and dancing with the band that has been flown in for the special occasion.
-What is included in the Trip: Three meals each day, experienced guides on the trail, exclusive use of the Rubicon trail, entertainment, drawings, fun, games and relaxation.
+This is the time to just sit back, relax, and be waited on.
+It's a completely catered event, We'll even do the dishes.
+At night there's a raffle drawing with exciting prizes to win from our numerous sponsors, followed by entertainment and dancing with the band that has been flown in for the special occasion.
+What is included in the Trip: Three meals each day, experienced trail guides on the trail, exclusive use of the Rubicon trail, entertainment, drawings, fun, games and relaxation.

 Many vendors will also be at the campsite.